Haroon96/Network-Packet-Classifier/README.md

 ## Requirements
 Requires Java and JavaFX JRE and JDK.
 Both come bundled in Oracle's JDK.
 Users on Linux typically use OpenJDK and may need to setup support for JavaFX.

+The system must also have `tcpdump` (for Linux users) or its Windows equivalent `windump` configured and running.

 ## Compilation Instructions
 Use the following included scripts for compilation.
 ```